Consistent Manifold Representation for Topological Data Analysis: Introduction

+For some applications, the unitless parameter $\delta$ may be a disadvantage; for example, if the distance scales of particular features need to be explicitly separated.
+In such a case, absolute distances are meaningful, units are important, and the standard $\epsilon$ ball persistence diagram may be more relevant to the problem than a single consistent topology.
+The point of this article is that if one is truly interested only in the topology in TDA, a unitless $\delta$ is more appropriate and leads to a consistency theory.
+Finally, for a fixed data set, the consistent homology approach requires choosing the parameter $\delta$ (which determines the CkNN graph) and we re-interpret the classical persistence diagram as a tool for selecting $\delta$.

 We introduce the CkNN in Section \ref{sec2}, and demonstrate its advantages in topological data analysis by considering a simple but illustrative example.
 In Section \ref{TDA} we show that consistent spectral estimation of the Laplace-de Rham operators is the key to consistent estimation of topological features.
 In particular, the key to estimating the connected components of a manifold is spectral estimation of the Laplace-Beltrami operator.
+We show how these results guarantee consistency of the connected components (clustering), and combined with recent results \cite{berry2018spectral} on spectral exterior calculus (SEC), imply consistency of the higher order homology.
 In Section \ref{uniqueconstruction}, these results are used to show that the CkNN is the unique unweighted graph construction which yields a consistent geometry via the Laplace-Beltrami operator on functions.
-These results guarantee consistency of the connected components (clustering) and we conjecture consistency of the higher order homology.
 We give several examples that demonstrate the consistency of the CkNN construction in Section \ref{spectralclustering}, including a fast and consistent clustering algorithm that allows more general sampling densities than existing theories.
 Theoretical results are given in Section \ref{background}.
 We conclude in Section \ref{conclusion} by discussing the relationship of CkNN to classical persistence.
 In this article, we focus on applications to TDA, but the theoretical results will be of independent interest to those studying the geometry as well as topology of data.